PS Audio Sprout100 Integrated Amplifier Reviewed

 Listening to the PS Audio Sprout100…

 The first track I used to test the PS Audio Sprout 100 was “Beyond the Wheel” by Soundgarden (CD Quality 1440 Kbps).
 This track preceded their mainstream 1990s fame and is an early grunge track, so the guitars have a lot of distortion in a way that would eventually become commonplace, but in 1998 it was a bit of a new sound for many hard rock fans.
 You also get a strong howl from Chris Cornell’s vocals as you often did from Soundgarden at this stage of their career.
 While the music was grungy, the sound on coming out of the PS Audio Sprout100 was anything but.
 Through all the Seattle-inspired distortion,I had no issues identifying instruments.
 The mids were clear and the highs were vibrant but never harsh or bright.
-This was the case on my Paradigm Premier 700F speakers or the more expensive Monitor Audio Silver 300 7G floorstanding speakers as the Sprout could power both with ease.
+This was the case on my Paradigm Premier 700F speakers or the more expensive Monitor Audio Silver 300 7G floorstanding speakers (read the reviews) as the Sprout could power both with ease.

 Another track that I used was a 1980s classic pop hit in “Higher Love” by Steve Winwood (CD Quality 1,440 Kbps).
 I listened to this one through the USB input to test the DAC.
 This track oozes of the 1980s electronic style with the synthesizers layered overtop of the legendary pianist’s work.
 So much so, I had to go and check to see if the track was featured in Beverly Hills Cop (spoiler alert, it wasn’t).
 You can certainly find more technical work from Winwood, whether it was from his work in Traffic or jamming-oriented performances with Eric Clapton or Jimi Hendrix.
 One distinct thing I noticed was that the Sprout100 added a bit of sweetness to the top end, whether it was coming from the keyboard or the backing singers, but otherwise the song sounded as very neutral in the midrange and lower.